SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Elasticsearch_database/Configuring_Elasticsearch_backups/Configuring_Elasticsearch_backups_Windows_Linux.md

   > [!NOTE]
   >
   > - The source and target Elasticsearch cluster will be different.
-  > - This guide provides an entire explanation on how to make a backup for the sake of migrating data.
+  > - This guide provides a step-by-step explanation on how to make a backup for the sake of migrating data.
+It is important to follow each step listed below in the specific order they occur on this page.

 ## Requirements